-You think about it for a little while and start digging through your records when you realize that you paid the company already, but it was a separate branch and a different invoice.
+You think about it for a little while and start digging through your records for proof to backup your suspicions.
+Eventually, you realize that you have paid the company already.
+But it was a separate branch and a different invoice.
 This invoice is for the New York office, and that branch uses different payment information.
-Thinking that it all makes sense, you approve the invoice, file it away, and go on about your day without giving it a second thought.
+Thinking that explains everything — that this is another payment that hasn't been paid yet — you approve the invoice, file it away, and go on about your day without another thought.

 And just like that, you have become a victim of invoice fraud.

-A survey by KPMG, it was determined that internal and external audits only have a 58% chance of catching fraudulent activity.
+A survey by KPMG determined that internal and external audits only have a 58% chance of catching fraudulent activity.
 What's even more concerning is that of the 58% percent of the time that fraud is detected, on average, businesses only regain 25% of their missing funds.
-That's essentially a 50/50 chance to recover 1/4th of what was lost.
+That's essentially a 50/50 chance to recover 1/4th of what they lost.
 Regardless of the amount taken, those aren't great odds.

 Protection starts by understanding how fraudsters get away with it.
 I'll give you a hint: it's a lot easier than you think.

 In a typical invoice fraud, hackers take over or convincingly spoof the email address of a known business partner, like an attorney or vendor.
 The criminal may carefully monitor the usual interactions and payment processes between the business and the other party.
 Then, the criminal sends a convincing invoice or asks for a wire transfer for services rendered.
 Often, the business’s accounting office doesn’t realize it’s fraud and releases the funds.

-Manual payment processes make it easy for fraudsters to fabricated invoices with familiar but FAKE information.
+Manual payment processes make it easy for fraudsters to fabricated invoices with familiar but fake information.
 If the payer isn't able to quickly and accurately trace the money trail and locate past invoices and payment methods, the chance of approving fraudulent invoices drastically increases.

 On average, businesses that move to a secure payment automation software see a 99% success rate for data entry and invoice matching.
 With enough awareness about fraud, costs saved by paper elimination and payment automation, and easier system and process integration, eventually, manual processes fade away entirely.
-After all, another huge source of fraudulent activity every year, paper checks, are expected to be obsolete for use in B2B payments by 2036.
+After all, another tremendous source of fraudulent activity every year, paper checks, are expected to be obsolete for use in B2B payments by 2036.

 It's important to remember that technology is always advancing.
-While that's a good thing for the world of FinTech and a lot of other industries, it also means that we must keep up with these advancements in order to stay efficient and to stay safe.
+While that's a good thing for the world of FinTech, and a lot of other industries, it also means that we must keep up with these advancements in order to stay efficient and to stay safe.
 What happened to Google, Facebook, and countless other businesses could have been easily avoided if they simply automated their payment process through a secure software platform and followed a better approval process.